george24601/notes/pm/misc.md

 People tend to avoid losses than acquiring gains.
 Therefore, instead of taking stuff from people, construct a scenario where they are willing to give themselves.

-that even when people can’t come to an agreement around an issue, they must still leave the room unambiguously committed to a common course of action.

 It’s only when colleagues speak up and put their opinions on the table, without holding back, that the leader can confidently fulfill one of his most important responsibilities: breaking ties.

 The arc that he draws is: team can’t reach consensus → has a healthy conflict where everyone advocates for their point of view → leader breaks tie and makes a decision → everyone disagrees and commits.